fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 *Services:* healing (Depetrify), tools, melee weapons (Naginata), missile weapons (Heavy Bow), armor (Yoroi)

 Malakorr the necromancer lives outside the castle, in the SE forest.
-He's a pleasant fellow, and for a small bribe he'll tell you that the Red Shogun, who rules here, is hiding the Ruby Ring, which grants immunity to fire (by casting Z4:HITATE with unlimited charges).
+He's a pleasant fellow, and for a small bribe he'll tell you that the **Red Shogun**, who rules here, is hiding the Ruby **Ring**, which grants immunity to fire (by casting Z4:HITATE with unlimited charges).
 For my money, it's a toss-up between the Ruby Ring and the Emerald Rod for "most useful item".
 They're so supremely useful that I can't *really* blame the game for putting the Ring at the end of the most strung-out and hard-to-follow trail of clues, but *boy howdy* would it be nice to have this item earlier in the game.

 Around the world, there have been numerous hints about the dungeon behind the castle, but few that point to the existence of a word within.
-Around here, you can ask about a dungeon, or a Shizen hiding in the forest near Malakorr's place will tell you about it for a bribe.
+Around here, you can ask about a **dungeon**, or a Shizen hiding in the forest near Malakorr's place will tell you about it for a bribe.

 We'll get to the dungeon in a bit, but let's explore the palace first and then get the Ring.
 Head into the palace itself along a long diagonal path and find the Shogun.
 For grins, get the Shogun himself to tell you about the dungeon, the ring, and himself.